-Types of Aortic Aneurysm Surgery:
+Types of Aortic Aneurysm Surgery

-- A minimally invasive procedure where a catheter is inserted through the groin and guided to the aneurysm site.
-A stent graft is then placed inside the aorta to reinforce the weakened area.
+- Endovascular Aneurysm Repair (EVAR): A minimally invasive procedure where a catheter is inserted through the groin and guided to the aneurysm site.
+A stent graft is placed inside the aorta to reinforce the weakened area.

-Indications for Surgery:
+Indications for Surgery

 - Large aneurysms or those growing rapidly